openservicebrokerapi/servicebroker/spec.md

 For asynchronous provision operations, if the response contains `"state": "failed"` then the Platform might need to perform [Orphan Mitigation](#orphan-mitigation).

-If the Service Broker is able to estimate how long it will be before the Service Instance will be fully provisioned, it MAY include a `poll_delay` field in the response message to prevent unnecessary, and premature, calls to the `last_operation` endpoint.

 ## Polling Last Operation for Service Bindings